In the Stillness of Being Alive

 I have made many discoveries about myself.

-So, for now, I will say that I am relishing the relative anonymity of live in this Green Mountain State.
+Another discovery is that I am relishing the relative anonymity of life in this Green Mountain State.

 If I wanted to, I could go out without makeup and no one is clenching their pearls!